 First Born Church was organized in 1925 by Elder James Porter.
 The first meeting was held in the home of Mrs. Rosa Turner.
 During worship the members played drums and tambourines and performed a "holy dance."
 The group erected a church on Brooker Street and Florida Avenue, where it is presently located.

 Beulah Wesleyan Methodist Church is branch of Trinity Wesleyan Methodist Church in Overtown.
 This church was organized in 1926 with less than twenty members.
 In August of 1926 a small church was erected on Florida Avenue, only to be destroyed a month later by the 1926 hurricane.
 The church was rebuilt at its present location on Frow Avenue.
 Additions to the structure were made during the late 1940s and the name was changed to Beulah Missionary Baptist Church.

 Erected by Coconut Grove Cemetery Association.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Cocoanut Grove Public Utilities Company (approx. 0.3 miles away); George Allen Avenue (approx. 0.4 miles away); The Historic Coconut Grove Cemetery (approx. 0.4 miles away); Ransom School (approx. half a mile away); Charles Avenue (approx. half a mile away); The Barnacle (approx. 0.7 miles away); The Coconut Grove Library (approx. 0.8 miles away); Housekeepers Club (approx. 0.8 miles away).
+Cocoanut Grove Public Utilities Company (approx. 0.3 miles away); George Allen Avenue (approx. 0.4 miles away); The Historic Coconut Grove Cemetery (approx. 0.4 miles away); Ransom School (approx. half a mile away); Charles Avenue (approx. half a mile away); The Barnacle (approx. 0.7 miles away); Dr. Eleanor Galt Simmons-Office and Stable (approx. 0.7 miles away); The Coconut Grove Library (approx. 0.8 miles away).
 Touch for a list and map of all markers in Coconut Grove.

 Categories. • African Americans • Churches & Religion • Settlements & Settlers •